 However, there is yet to exist a built-in feature in WordPress that does just that.
 Fortunately, there are several potential premium WordPress plugins that you can easily install and let them do the work for you.

-Today, we’ll talk about one of those plugins that can make an absolute difference to the way you’re handling WordPress: WooCommerce.
+Today, we’ll talk about one of those plugins that can make an absolute difference to how you’re handling WordPress: WooCommerce.
 But first, let’s uncover the reason why you need to add a shopping cart to your WordPress website in the first place. 👇

 Of course, you can still write about the products and goods you’re selling on a simple WordPress blog.
 However, writing about products and selling them are two completely different things.